oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_deploy_scripts/README.md

 ```

 The previous command will retrieve the source and target images.
-If you need to run the workshop more than once, in the same server,  then you should run the below commands to remove any container, or previous created configurations.
+If you need to run the workshop more than once, in the same server,  then you should run the below commands to remove any containers, or previous created configurations.

 ```